GeoscienceAustralia/wagl/docs/source/atmospherics.rst

       * :math:`A = (DIR + DIF) / pi * (TV + TDV)`

-The coefficients for the *sbt* model are:
+The coefficients for the *SBT* model are:

     * PATH-UP
     * PATH-DOWN
     * TRANSMITTANCE-UP
     * TRANSMITTANCE-DOWN

-For the *sbt* model, ancillary data is gathered at each point.
-This is different to the *nbar* model which (depending on the ancillary) is gathered at a single location, such as the dataset centre, and used for input into each point location for the radiative transfer calculations.
+For the *SBT* model, ancillary data is gathered at each point.
+This is different to the *NBAR* model which (depending on the ancillary) is gathered at a single location, such as the dataset centre, and used for input into each point location for the radiative transfer calculations.

 Radiative transfer outputs (MODTRAN)
 ------------------------------------

-The outputs from MODTRAN, when run via *wagl*, are converted from raw binary FORTRAN records into tables, for each point, for each albedo id (0, 1, t, th).
-The table names for the nbar model are:
+The outputs from MODTRAN, when run via *wagl*, are converted from raw binary FORTRAN records into tables, for each point, for each albedo id (0, 1, T, TH).
+The table names for the *NBAR* model are:

 * /ALTITUDES
 * /CHANNEL
 * /FLUX
 * /SOLAR-IRRADIANCE

-And the table names for the sbt model are:
+And the table names for the *SBT* model are:

 * /UPWARD-RADIATION-CHANNEL
 * /DOWNWARD-RADIATION-CHANNEL